 Increased incidence of breast cancer, ongoing technology growth across ultrasound imaging, and rising demand for supplementary screening tests propelled the market growth of ABUS.
 Market players invest more on AI-based imaging, optimizing workflow, and widening regulatory clearance to cement their hold in the market.

-The competition in the market comes more seriously as established medical imaging companies strive to penetrate next-generation ABUS.
+The competition in the market comes more seriously as established medical imaging companies strive to penetrate the next-generation ABUS.

 Market Share Analysis by Company